johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-11-09-introducing-ado-npm-auth-lite/index.md

 ![screenshot of the onboarding process for non Windows users](screenshot-onboarding-with-other.png)

 As we can see, there is a significant difference in the onboarding experience between operating systems.
+Windows users can use a tool named [`vsts-npm-auth`](https://www.npmjs.com/package/vsts-npm-auth) which automates onboarding.
+Non windows users have a longer road to follow.
 The instructions walk through manually creating an `.npmrc` file in a users home directory which contains information including a base 64 encoded Azure DevOps Personal Access Token with the Packaging read and write scopes.
 It is tedious to do.

 `ado-npm-auth-lite` aims to automate the toil, and make the onboarding experience for non Windows users as simple as it is for Windows users.